Duchess of Gloucester

 When Henry died on 10 June 1974, he was succeeded by his second son, Richard, as the eldest son, William, had been killed in an air crash two years prior.
 After the death of her husband, Alice was given special permission to style herself as HRH Princess Alice, the Duchess of Gloucester, instead of The Dowager Duchess of Gloucester as she did not care for the latter.
 Technically, Alice was not entitled to use the rank of princess with her own name as she was not one by birth, so it was only extended to her as a courtesy.
 Normally, non-royal women who marry a British prince can only style themselves with their husband’s name, as in Alice, Princess Henry, and not Princess Alice.

 In 1994, Alice gave up Barnwell Manor for financial reasons and moved to Kensington Palace to stay with her son and daughter-in-law.
 Alice also gave up her official royal duties in 1999 as she was becoming too frail to carry them out.
 In December 2001, the royal family held a celebration to mark Alice’s 100th birthday and it was the last time she would be seen in public.
-After the death of the Queen Mother in 2002, Alice became the oldest living member of the royal family and on 21 August 2003, she surpassed The Queen Mother’s record as the oldest person in the history of the British Royal Family.
+On 21 August 2003, she surpassed The Queen Mother’s record as the oldest person in the history of the British Royal Family.